Fareed-bs/Excel-Projects/README.md

-# Sales Performance Report of a Clothing Store
+# Sales Performance Analysis of a Clothing Store
 ## Project Objective
 To create annual report, by using that report, the company can analyze and prepare strategic plans to grow the business.
 ## Questions